-Vouchers also appeal across the demographic.
-Discounts are often viewed (incorrectly) as a way of cash-strapped consumers maximising their budgets.
-But generally, most consumers want to make their money go as far as possible and if there money to be spent, rather than shell out less, they will use a code to actually buy more.
+Coupons also appeal across the demographic.
+Discounts are often viewed (incorrectly) as a way of cash-strapped consumers maximizing their budgets.
+But generally, most consumers want their money to go as far as possible and if there is money to be spent, rather than shell out less, they will use a code to actually buy more.

 The TOPMAN example also demonstrates the importance of using a multi-channel and seamless approach to marketing offers.
-A consumer may be on the high street and the push notification that voucher sites can offer via their apps pushes the customer over the shop's threshold.
+A consumer may be at a shopping mall, and the push notification coupon sites can offer via their app pushes the customer over the shop's threshold.

-Consider voucher sites now mirror retailers in their ability to tap into consumers at every stage of the path to purchase, from discovery to checkout.
-From an exploratory email early in the week to an on-site promotion through to geo-fenced mobile alerts and then in-store redemptions at the weekend.
+Consider coupon sites now mirror retailers in their ability to tap into consumers at every stage of the path to purchase, from discovery to checkout.
+From an exploratory email early in the week to an on-site promotion, through to geofenced mobile alerts and then in-store redemptions over the weekend.
 These multiple options mean advertisers can shape their acquisition strategies according to the channels open to them.

-This is of course premised on affiliates offering more and more data and advertisers have a role to play in this by passing additional data points to networks so that more qualitative conclusions can be made.
+This is, of course, premised on affiliates offering more and more data, with advertisers having a role to play in this by passing additional data points to networks so that more qualitative conclusions can be made.